 Technical Seminars and Users' Group Meetings 4-1

 Video Tapes

 Newsletter 4-3

 Technical Bulletin Board 4-4

 Field Application Engineers 4-6

-Training Courses 4-7
+Training Courses

-Technical Literature 4-8
+Technical Literature

-Beyond the technical data in this book, Xilinx provides a wealth of additional technical information to LCA users.
-The following pages give an overview of the existing material, beginning with Technical Seminars and ending with detailed Technical Manuals.
+Beyond the technical data in this book, Xilinx provides a wealth of additional technical information to LCA device users.
+In particular, a 640-page book of user guides and tutorials is available just for the asking.
+The following pages give an overview of the existing material, beginning with Technical Seminars and ending with detailed Technical Literature.